The main screen of the PIT is shown below. It is divided into three main sections:

 Night Baseline Calibration Overheads in PIT

 Starting in 2017B the PIT calculates the time needed for nighttime partner baseline calibrations and adds this time to the total time request.
-The time for baseline calibrations is calculated as a fraction of the program time according to the table below.
-For example, for a GNIRS spectroscopic program that requires 3 hours of program time (exposure time, acquisition and readout overheads, program calibration), the total time is 3 + 3*0.25 = 3.75 hours.
+For optical instruments and NIR imagig the time for baseline calibrations is calculated as a fraction of the program time according to the table below.
+For example, for a GMOS-N spectroscopic observation that requires 3 hours of program time (exposure time, acquisition and readout overheads), the total time is 3 + 3*0.1 = 3.3 hours.
+For NIR spectroscopy 0.25 hours of partner calibration is added for every 1.5 hours of requested time.
+For example, a GNIRS observation with 4 hours of program time will have a total time of 4 + 0.25 * ceil(4 / 1.5) = 4.75 hours.
+This is an approximation of the baseline calibration rules for telluric standards and is more realistic than previous estimates.

-The Partner Overhead Fractions in the table are based on time accounting from recent semesters, e.g. see the baseline calibration overheads [FIX LINK].
+The Partner Overhead in the table are based on time accounting from recent semesters, e.g. see the baseline calibration overheads.

 Band 3 Observations